Faculty and Staff Directory

 |School of Visual Art and Design|

-I am particularly interested in the relationships among art, science, economics and politics in the Age of Enlightenment in Europe.
+I am particularly interested in the relationships among art, science, economics, society, and politics in the Age of Enlightenment in Europe and elsewhere.
 It is for this reason that the scope of my research goes beyond that of traditional art history and incorporates other histories, including especially those of medicine and natural philosophy (science in its broadest sense).
-The interdisciplinary methodology of my research reflects my academic up-bringing, having worked closely with Professor Christopher Johns (Vanderbilt, Art History) and Professor Karen Parshall (UVA, History and Mathematics).
+The interdisciplinary methodology of my research reflects my academic up-bringing, having worked closely with Professor Christopher Johns (Vanderbilt, Art History) and Professor Karen Parshall (U. of Virginia, History and Mathematics).

 ARTH 327 Eighteenth-Century European Art